Last updated on June 18, 2026

 Bane of Progress is a very interesting way to mix in a threat and an enchantment board wipe.
 Itโs probably going to be a 7/7 or 8/8 in an average EDH pod, and much bigger if you actually line it up against an artifact/enchantment player.

-Season of Gathering has many different useful modes, with one of them being โdestroy all enchantments.โ The best thing about this card is that you can use it to buff your cards, to trigger your +1/+1 counters synergies, and draw a card as the main mode, and if needed, you can blast some enchantments.
+Season of Gathering has many different useful modes, with one of them being our titular โdestroy all enchantmentsโ.
+You can use it to buff your cards, trigger your +1/+1 counters synergies, draw a chunk of cards, and if needed, you can blast some enchantments.

 #3.
 Austere Command

 Before Farewell, there was Austere Command.
-This card is very powerful and versatile as a modal sweeper, and many times, youโll wreck their board while keeping yours.
+This card is very powerful and versatile as a modal sweeper, and many times, youโll wreck opposing boards while keeping yours intact.
 Youโre playing small creatures and artifacts?
 Better get rid of their enchantments and big guys.
-The card is played in token decks and decks that want to get rid of tokens alike.
+It's played in token decks and ones that want to get rid of tokens alike.

 #1.
 Farewell